 How to make Smoked Chicken Breast

-Below is everything you’ll need to know to make the perfect Smoked Chicken Breast on your pellet grill, offset or charcoal smoker.
-These are perfect to add to salads or wraps or to just enjoy on their own!
+Below is everything you’ll need to know to make the perfect Smoked Chicken Breast on your pellet grill, offset, or charcoal smoker.
+These are perfect for adding to salads or wraps or to enjoy on their own!

 - Prep Time: 10 mins

 - Finished Temperature: 170ºF